Henan F.C.

 The club's predecessor was the Henan Provincial Team, which was founded in 1958, while the current professional football team was established on 27 August 1994 as Henan Construction (河南建业).
 The club has never won the league title and the highest position they have ever achieved was when they came third in the 2009 Chinese Super League season.
-In 2010, the club changed its name to Henan Jianye, and once more in 2021 to Henan Songshan Longmen (河南嵩山龙门), before changing to its current name in 2023.
+In 2010, the club changed its name to Henan Jianye, then in 2021 to Henan Songshan Longmen (河南嵩山龙门), and to its current name in 2023.

 History

 The football club was originally known as Henan Provincial team and was founded in 1958 by the local government sports body to take part in the 1959 Chinese National Games before joining the gradually expanding Chinese football league system.
 The team often spent much of its time in the second tier, except for a short period during the late 1970s when the league was expanded to accommodate more teams.
 When the Chinese football league system grew to accommodate a third tier, Henan found themselves in it when they were relegated from the second tier in the 1981 league season.
 However, they were able to quickly return to the second tier when they came out as top of the table to win promotion in the 1982 league season.
 It wasn't long until they won promotion to the top tier once more in the 1985 league season, where they would remain until the 1988 league season when they were relegated at the end of the season.